haseeb-cb/fundamentals-of-gis/Content/3_Theory.md

 6.  **Data Cleaning and Filtering**: Data preparation involves cleaning and filtering out irrelevant or redundant data to focus on the variables and geographic areas of interest.
 This process helps streamline the analysis and improve computational efficiency.

 ### How?
-In our case we will be using expressions to sel
+In our case we will be using expressions to select the data we want, the entries where our selected fields don't contain -1, and export them into a new file.
+There are other ways of data preparation, here are the typical processe

 ### Data classification
 - Equal count